KansasCityWomeninTechnology/angulargirlskc-tool-instructions/project-folder/project-folder.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 Open VS Code in this folder by running the following command.
-You'll need to do this again when we start working on the workshop tutorial.

 {% code-tabs %}
 {% code-tabs-item title="command-line" %}